opendatateam/udata/docs/harvesting.md

 ## Shell

-All harvest operations are grouped together into the `harvest` command namespace:
+All harvesting operations are grouped together into the `harvest` command namespace:

 ```shell
 usage: udata harvest [-?]